Wednesday, December 21, 2005

 The warts will then be transferred to the tree.

 A common belief of our forbears was they could pass the wart onto someone or something else.
-This may relate to the times when illness were considered to be the possession of demons.
+This may relate to the times when illness was considered to be the possession of demons.
 Righteous people could rid themselves of ailments by giving up demons to sinners.
 In small communities strangers was frequently viewed as sinister interlopers.
 Many people thought by selling the wart to a stranger and keeping the money blemishes would miraculously disappear.
 One of the mildest transference cures was to place a pebble, previously rubbed over a wart, into a bag of pebbles then leave it at a crossroads.
 Who so ever picked up the bag would inherit the warts.
 Seems rather rough justice but for those who believe in the occult, a crossroad was a magical place and not always white magic.
 One cure for warts was to write a wish on a piece of paper, presumably relating to the end of suffering, then taking it to a crossroads before tearing it up and throwing it to the four winds.
 Another was to bury a bag at the crossroads containing the same number of stones as the person had warts.
 Complete eradication would follow.

 Repetitive behaviour such as cutting notches in wood was at one time thought to clear up warts.
 Several versions appear in folklore.
 A small branch of a peach tree was cut the same number times as there were warts to cure.
 Placed in the ground where water dripped the branch decayed and as it did, the warts vanished.
 A variation was to cut tree bark and as they grow over, the warts disappeared.
 Cutting notches in a matchstick before burning it still thought in some parts to have the same efficacious effect.
 The belief that gently stabbing the wart with a needle (sterilised, of course) would caused it to disappear particularly when the needle was burnt.
 Stopping the blood supply by tying a silk thread or horses hair around the wart before burning it was also a common belief.
 Many of these rituals were considered more effective when undertaken in the dead of night.
 Finally an old wives tale was to touch each wart with chalk before inscribing a cross for each on the back of the fireplace.
 As the crosses became obscured by soot, the warts vanish.